IUDataStructuresCourse/average-rainfall/README.md

    http://homes.soic.indiana.edu/classes/spring2016/csci/c343-yye/github.php

 2. Eclipse
-   * Download and install [Eclipse](https://eclipse.org/downloads/) and
+   1. Download and install [Eclipse](https://eclipse.org/downloads/) and
      work through the [tutorial](./Eclipse-IDE-Tutorial.pdf).
-   * Open Eclipse and set the workspace directory to the directory created when you cloned the average-rainfall repository.
+   2. Open Eclipse and set the workspace directory to the directory created when you cloned the average-rainfall repository.
-   * Create a new Java project with project name Rainfall.
+   3. Create a new Java project with project name Rainfall.
      In 'Project layout', choose 'Use project folder as root for sources and class files'.
 Click 'Finish'.
-   * Create a new Java class using the menu sequence File=>New=>Class.
+   4. Create a new Java class using the menu sequence File=>New=>Class.
      Name the class `Rainfall` and click on the option to create a `main` method.
-   * Verify that you can run this Java program by changing the `main` method as follows:
+   5. Verify that you can run this Java program by changing the `main` method as follows:

         public static void main(String[] args) {
                 System.out.println("Hello, World");
         }

      and click on the green button with the 'play' symbol, that is, a rightward pointing triangle.
 In the console window, you should see the output `Hello, World`.
+   6. Use git to add, commit, and push the Rainfall directory and its contents to your repository.
+Verify on github.com that the push was successfull.

 3. Implement a Java program that consumes a space-separated sequence of numbers representing daily rainfall amounts as entered by a